The strong CP problem, general covariance, and horizons: The Periodic potential wells picture of

 Since $H_I$ does not commute with $H_S$, the equation of motion for the reduced density matrix of the system becomes an initial value problem, with all time dependence can put into $P(t)$ (which could be a matrix in the ``winding number'' basis).
 It can be shown then that $P(t)$ obeys the damped harmonic oscillator equation

 with $T^{-1}$ and $\Delta$ functions of the original parameters.

 The exact form of the parameters can be an involved calculation, but their dependence on the length scales of the problem is universal.
 As shown in \cite{caldeirabook}, while $\Delta$ is dominated by short-range physics (in our context this means instantons equation (\ref{instanton}), hence $\Delta^{-1} \sim \rho$), the damping time-scale $T$ depends on the softest scale connected to the size of the reservoir (in our context, this is the horizon radius).
 The latter can be removed from the system by ``adiabatic renormalization'', where all dimensionful parameters are presented as a ratio of the cutoff frequency.
 In the limit we want to reach, where the cutoff frequency dependence is very small, one needs $\alpha \rightarrow 0$ (defined in chapter 9 of \cite{caldeirabook}).
-In fact, if one compares the scales in Eq. \ref{hyerarchy} to the running of Eq. \ref{peq} one sees that the applicability of the Unruh EFT in an instanton context is equivalent to the theory being near the $\alpha \rightarrow 1$ infrared fixed point.
-This means in a theory having a generally covariant infrared limit the effective $P$,$\sim \theta$ will decay to zero on a time-scale set and inversely proportional to the lowest frequency.
-In a scenario where the cosmological constant is dynamical, such as inflation theory \cite{weinbergcosmo} this would have happened very soon in the inflation era.
+In fact, if one compares the scales in \equref{hyerarchy} to the running of \equref{peq} one sees that the applicability of the Unruh EFT in an instanton context is equivalent to the theory being near the $\alpha \rightarrow 1$ infrared fixed point.
+This means in a theory having a generally covariant {infrared limit, the effective $P$ ($\sim \theta$)} will decay to zero on a time-scale set and inversely proportional to the lowest frequency.

-To compare our models to a real quantum field theory vacuum, either Yang-Mills or its effective theory implementation (either constituent quarks \cite{consti} or mesons where the $\theta$ term appears as a parity-odd rotation in isospin space \cite{sigma1}) we need to be a bit more rigorous.
+To compare our models to a real quantum field theory vacuum, either Yang-Mills or its effective theory implementation, we need to be a bit more rigorous.
 The path integral formalism can be connected to density matrix language via \cite{entangle}, where the similarity between QCD and the periodic potential setup is more clear.

 The density matrix is related to the partition function via